3rd-division club Alcoyano upsets Madrid in Copa del Rey

 SPANISH LEAGUE

-In the Spanish league, Villarreal regained fourth place after drawing 2-2 with seventh-place Granada at home.
+In the Spanish league, Villarreal missed a late penalty but stayed in fourth place after drawing 2-2 with seventh-place Granada at home.

 The visitors took the lead Roberto Soldado in the 21st before Villarreal rallied with goals by Rubén Peña in the 29th and Moi Gómez in the 65th.
 Kenedy equalized for Granada in the 75th and Villarreal striker Paco Alcácer missed a chance to score the winner by missing a penalty in stoppage time.